top of page

 Simple icon showing three forward‑moving footsteps and an arrow, symbolising gentle movement from one activity to the next.

-Learn why routines help, how predictability supports transitions, and gentle ways to build flexible, neurodivergent‑affirming routines at home and school.
+This page explains why routines are helpful, how predictability supports daily life, and gentle ways to build flexible, neurodivergent‑affirming routines at home and school.

 This FAQ answers common questions parents, caregivers, and educators often have about routines.
 It’s completely okay if you’re still figuring out what works — building calm, predictable rhythms is something that grows over time and adapts to each child’s needs.